dustinpfister/blog_posts/_posts/threejs-examples-dae-tools-sphere-normals-invert.md

 This example makes use of the DAE file, or Collada File loader that can be found in the threejs repository.
 I have all ready [wrote a blog post on this DAE loader a while back](/2021/04/30/threejs-dae-collada-loader/) and thus assume that you know a thing or two about these various additional assets to work with in the threejs repository.
 Also I am making use of an [additional module that I made a while back](/2021/06/25/threejs-examples-dae-tools/) where I am building on top of this DAE loader, but this is mainly just some abstractions and additional methods that I have found that I like to have when working with DAE assets thus far.

 ### Source code and DAE assets are up on Guthub

+On top of using threejs and additional javaScript files such as the DAE loader, I am also loading an extremal DAE file that I exported from a blender file.
+It would be best to learn how to do reproduce this kind of thing in blender, but I also have [a copy of the dae file](https://github.com/dustinpfister/test_threejs/tree/master/views/dae/sphere-normal-invert) that I am loading in my test threejs repository.
+In the for post folder of this repo [I also have copies of the source code examples](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-dae-tools-sphere-normals-invert) I am writing about here, and this is also where I am parking the source code for my [many other posts on threejs](/categories/three-js/) that I write about on this website.

 ### Version numbers matter